eap0/Capstone-Falcon9_landings/README.md

 # 4. ML
 Used a machine learning pipeline to predict if the first stage will land given the data from the preceding labs.

+The following classification methods were implemented: logistic regression, support vector machine (svm), decision tree classifier and k-nearest neighbors.
+In the logistic regression, the following parameters were optimized using the GridSearchCV to find the best parameters of each classification algorithm.
+The best accuracy on the test data was 83.3%, which was achieved by all four classification method after tuning the parameters.